RJI 2025 RJI Student Innovation Competition

 Part 1

 Teams can create anything — low tech or high tech — a game, a print product, an app, an event, a series, a widget — anything!
-Think creatively and figure out what works for your community.
+Think creatively and figure out what works best for your partner newsroom and for the community they serve.

 Our selection committee will pick finalists from the submissions based on the strength of the planning, potential for success and creative out of the box thinking.
 Those ideas will then move to the next phase!